warner/lothar-blog/drafts/Testing-SPAKE2-Interoperability/Testing-SPAKE2-Interoperability.md

 Some groups are faster than others, or have smaller elements and scalars, or are more or less secure.

-Ed25519 is a nice choice for the group, but you could use others.
+The Ed25519 signature protocol defines a group (sometimes named "X25519") with nice properties, but you could use others.
 My python library defaults to Ed25519 but also implements a couple of integer groups.

 Both sides must use the same group, of course.
-The choice of group will also dictate what generator to use for the base-point "scalarmult" operation, and will constrain many other choices.
+Every group comes with a standard generator to use for the base-point "scalarmult" operation, and the group's order will constrain many other choices.

 * What python-spake2 does: defaults to Ed25519, but offers
   1024/2048/3072-bit integer groups too.
+* What draft-irtf-crfg-spake2-03 does: left as an exercise for the reader, but sample M/N values are generated for SEC1 P256/P384/P521, and Ed25519 gets a passing mention

 ### Password

-The input password should be a bytestring.
+The input password should be a bytestring, of any length (your library shouldn't impose arbitrary length limits).
 Any necessary encoding should be done by the application before submitting a bytestring to the SPAKE2 library (if the application needs to allow humans to choose the password, then it may want to accept unicode and perform UTF-8 encoding itself).

-The same arguments for identities apply here, but I prefer to make applications explicitly deal with the exciting possibilities that unicode passwords offer you.
-In addition, it's entirely valid to have the password be the output of some other hash function (maybe you stretch it with [Argon2](https://www.argon2.com/) first), in which case requiring a unicode string would be messy.
+The same arguments for identities apply here, but I'm even more in favor of a bytestring API (rather than unicode), because it's entirely valid to have the password be the output of some other hash function (maybe you stretch it with [Argon2](https://www.argon2.com/) first), in which case requiring a unicode string would be messy.

 The password is needed in two places.
 The first (and most complicated) one is as a scalar in the chosen group, where it is used to blind the